 Astrocyte Solitaire uses two decks (104 cards).
 You have 8 tableau piles.
 64 cards are dealt to these piles (8 cards per pile).
 The top card of each pile is face up.

 Four cells (to the left) and eight foundation piles (to the right) are placed above the tableau piles.

 The object of the game

-When you have made all the moves initially available, begin turning over cards from the stock pile to the waste pile.
-Cards from the waste pile can be played to the tableau or to the foundations.
+When you have made all the moves initially available, click on the stock pile to deal one card onto each tableau pile.
+All gaps (empty spaces) in the tableau have to be filled before the deal.

 There is no redeal.